Iamsdt/password_manager/README.md

 # Password Manager

-An easy configurable and highly secure open source password manager.
+An easy configurable and highly secure open source personal password manager.

+### Motivation
-You can easily config this project and make your own personal password manager,

-all the info will be saved into your firebase firestone database with encryption.
-There step required
+My intention of this project, to build a personal password manager.
+Anyone can you this project and generate his own personal mobile app.
+All the password will be saved into your own **Firebase** **Firestone** database with encryption.
+You need just 3 steps -

-1. Connect with your Firebase account
-2. Create your own .env file with password
+1. Create Firebase project and Enable Firebase **Firestone** Database for the project
-3. Generate app with flutter
+2. Generate **App** with flutter

-### Encryption Algorithm

-- AES with PKCS7 padding